Starch gelatinization: Retrogradation

 Gelatinized starch, when cooled for a long enough period (hours or days), will thicken (or gel) and rearrange itself again to a more crystalline structure; this process is called retrogradation.
 During cooling, starch molecules gradually aggregate to form a gel.
 The following molecular associations can occur: amylose-amylose, amylose-amylopectin, and amylopectin-amylopectin.
 A mild association amongst chains come together with water still embedded in the molecule network.

 Due to strong associations of hydrogen bonding, longer amylose molecules (and starch which has a higher amylose content) will form a stiff gel.

 Amylopectin molecules with longer branched structure, which makes them more similar to amylose, increases the tendency to form strong gels.
 High amylopectin starches will have a stable gel, but will be softer than high amylose gels.

 Retrogradation restricts the availability for amylase hydrolysis to occur, which reduces the digestibility of the starch.

 Pregelatinized starch

-Pregelatinized starch (Dextrin) is starch which has been cooked and then dried in the starch factory on a drum dryer or in an extruder making the starch cold-water-soluble.
-Spray dryers are used to obtain dry starch sugars and low viscous pregelatinized starch powder.
+Pregelatinized starch (dextrin) is starch which has been cooked and then dried, on a drum dryer or in an extruder, making the starch cold-water-soluble.
+Spray dryers are used to obtain dry starch sugars and low-viscosity pregelatinized starch powder.